 Now that you have the basics down, you can customize your contribution form.
 You can make these selections now, but you’ll always have the opportunity to change them later.

 You can add a branding to your form, like the one below, to include a logo or color scheme on contribution forms you’re sending out to donors.
+Below is an example of a contribution form with custom branding.

 If you haven’t created a branding for your campaign or organization, we make it easy for you.
 You can find out how to create your own branding with your group’s colors and logo here.